 Being charged with a sex crime is a serious matter that can change your life forever.
 If you are wrongfully accused of a sex crime, it’s essential to raise all possible defenses available in your situation.

-In Washington, D.C., the criminal trial lawyers of Lotze Mosley, LLP have a combined experience of 25 years in sex crimes defense, obtaining the best possible outcomes for clients under the situation.
+In Washington, D.C., criminal trial lawyers of Lotze Mosley, LLP have a combined experience of 25 years in sex crimes defense, obtaining the best possible outcomes for clients under the situation.
 We also handle criminal defenses for other cases such as drug crimes, fraud, gun crimes, theft, and traffic offenses.

 We invite you to call our offices today at (202) 393-0535 to speak to an attorney about your situation.